stannls/vim-checkstyle/README.md

 ------------
 The plugin depends on Java <http://java.sun.com/> and Checkstyle
 <http://checkstyle.sourceforge.net/>.
 It was written using Checkstyle
-version 3.1.
+version 10.4.

 Installation
 ------------
-The java_checkstyle.vim script should be copied to the right directory.
-On UNIX, this is ~/.vim/ftplugin; see ':help ftplugins' and ':help add-global-plugin' for more information.
-You will likely need to specify the location of the checkstyle-all jar file and your desired Checkstyle configuration file, which can be done either by editing the script itself or by adding the settings to your vimrc file (see the section in the script called "Configuration").
+Either manually place the java_checkstyle.vim script in your autoload directory or install the plugin with your plugin manager of choice.
+You will likely need to specify the location of the checkstyle jar file and your desired Checkstyle configuration file, which can be done either by editing the script itself or by adding the settings to your vimrc file (see the section in the script called "Configuration").
 If you have not already done so, you will